Guidelines for Laboratory DesignHealth and Safety Considerations

 • Apply laboratory design information regarding heat loads from research equipment, ventilation requirements, optimum air flows, and contamination control through air pressure regulation

-• Learn to use computational fluid dynamics (CFD) analysis to improve performance of chemical fume hoods
+• Become familiar with computational fluid dynamics (CFD) analysis to improve the performance of chemical fume hoods

 • Incorporate into practice important information about the design of hazardous waste-handling facilities, safety shower and eyewash stations, and research support facilities